Domestic Abuse and Violence

 Adolescent to parent violence and abuse (APVA) may also be known as Adolescent to Parent Violence (APV) or Child to Parent Violence (CPV).
 There is currently no legal definition of APVA however, it is increasingly recognised as a form of domestic violence and abuse and, depending on the age of the child, it may fall under the government’s official definition of domestic violence and abuse.
 For further information and guidance for professionals on how to respond please see the Home Office information guide.

-- Referring agencies need to identify the level of risk (using the DASH or providing evidence of professional judgement) and refer to the appropriate service.
-Please see the attached:
+Referring agencies need to identify the level of risk, using the DASH or providing evidence of professional judgement and refer to the appropriate service.
+Please see the referral process flowchart for referral details.

 For further information

-See the Domestic Violence information in our 4LSCB procedures
+See the Domestic Violence information in our HIPS procedures website

 Support services for information